 For individuals

-Take ownership of your life machine (using tools like the Alignment Triangle tool provided above)
+Take ownership of your life machine (using tools like this)

 Regularly assess and adjust your 'machine' (your habits, rituals, processes)